redis/lettuce/docs/advanced-usage.md

 ### Command flushing

-> [!NOTE]
+!!!
+NOTE
-> Command flushing is an advanced topic and in most cases (i.e. unless
-> your use-case is a single-threaded mass import application) you won’t
-> need it as Lettuce uses pipelining by default.
+    Command flushing is an advanced topic and in most cases (i.e. unless your use-case is a single-threaded mass import application) you won’t need it as Lettuce uses pipelining by default.

 The normal operation mode of Lettuce is to flush every command which means, that every command is written to the transport after it was